toineo/TinyFS/rsc/FS Scheme.md

 Each entry (called _child entry_) in the folder data respects the following
 format:

     1      : fn_size (filename size)
-    fn_size : filename, in ascii
+    fn_size: filename, in ascii
     4      : address of the main node of the file

 An important property is that a folder data block may often have its last bytes unused (for instance if no child entry is small enough to fit in its unused